-Furthermore, if the propagation medium is magnetized, the intrinsic FRB polarization angle experiences a frequency-dependent rotation, characterized by the quantity dubbed the rotation measure (RM).
-Akin to DM, RM is proportional to the integrated number density of electrons along the propagation path, but additionally weighted by the magnetic field component parallel to the FRB sightline.
-It, therefore, offers an opportunity to probe the properties of the magnetic field on different scales in the Universe \citep{akahori2016, kovacs2024}.
-For instance, observed FRB RMs can be used to constrain the magnetic field generated by the FRB progenitors \citep[e.g.,][]{piro2018,lyutikov2022,plavin2022,anna-thomas2023S}, refine Milky Way magnetic field constraints \citep{padhi2025}, or to shed light on the origin and strength of the magnetic field in the IGM, filaments and voids of the cosmic web \citep[e.g.,][]{hackstein2019,padmanabhan2023,mtchedlidze2024}.
+Furthermore, if the propagation medium is magnetised, the intrinsic FRB polarization angle experiences a frequency-dependent rotation, which is characterised by the quantity dubbed the Faraday rotation measure (RM).
+Akin to the DM, the RM is proportional to the integrated number density of electrons along the propagation path, but additionally weighted by the magnetic field component parallel to the FRB sight line.
+It therefore offers an opportunity to probe the properties of the magnetic field on different scales in the Universe \citep{akahori2016, kovacs2024}.
+For instance, observed FRB RMs can be used to constrain the magnetic field generated by the FRB progenitors \citep[e.g.][]{piro2018,lyutikov2022,plavin2022,anna-thomas2023S}, to refine Milky Way magnetic field constraints \citep{padhi2025}, or to shed light on the origin and strength of the magnetic field in the IGM, filaments, and voids of the cosmic web \citep[e.g.][]{hackstein2019,padmanabhan2023,mtchedlidze2024}.

-Of particular interest is to measure the strength of magnetic fields in galaxies, as these are interconnected with the processes of galaxy evolution and feedback \citep[e.g.][]{bertone2006,donnert2009,rodrigues2019}.
-FRBs provide a promising new approach to investigate galactic magnetism, its amplification and evolution.
-For instance, \citet{x2019} discovered that the FRB~$20181112$A sightline passes through the halo of a foreground galaxy at $b_{\rm impact}\simeq 29$~kpc.
-Through the analysis of the observed RM they reported an upper limit on the corresponding parallel component of the magnetic field in the galactic halo of $B_{\parallel} \leq 0.8~\mu G$ (assuming fiducial halo parameters).
-This estimate is at odds with previous high-redshift measurements that analysed the RM from a sample of \ion{Mg}{II} absorbers at $\langle z \rangle = 1.3$ in quasar spectra, and found $B_{\parallel} \approx 10~\mu G$ in the CGM \citep{bernet2008}.
-The small $B_{\parallel}$ value found by \citet{x2019} can indicate a low-magnetized halo or a highly disordered magnetic field.
+Measuring the strength of magnetic fields in galaxies is of particular interest, as these are interconnected with the processes of galaxy evolution and feedback \citep[e.g.][]{bertone2006,donnert2009,rodrigues2019}.
+FRBs provide a promising new approach to investigate galactic magnetism, its amplification, and its evolution.
+For instance, \citet{x2019} discovered that the FRB~$20181112$A sight line passes through the halo of a foreground galaxy at $b_{\rm impact}\simeq 29$~kpc.
+Through the analysis of the observed RM, they reported an upper limit on the corresponding parallel component of the magnetic field in the galactic halo of $B_{\parallel} \leq 0.8~\mu G$ (assuming fiducial halo parameters).
+This estimate is at odds with previous high-redshift measurements that analysed the RM from a sample of \ion{Mg}{II} absorbers at $\langle z \rangle = 1.3$ in quasar spectra and found $B_{\parallel} \approx 10~\mu G$ in the CGM \citep{bernet2008}.
+The small $B_{\parallel}$ value found by \citet{x2019} can indicate a little-magnetised halo or a highly disordered magnetic field.